-Designing a backyard depends on how you want it to look like and meet your needs.
+Designing a backyard depends on how you want it to look and meet your needs.
 You may already have various ideas and concept designs in mind.
 Nevertheless, it all boils down to your want to make your backyard cozy and functional.

 It’s important, however, to note that when designing your backyard you should take into consideration your outdoor space and terrain.
 If you aren’t confident with your DIY skills, it’s wise to consult landscape contractors who can help you create or refurbish your outdoor space properly.